George Elliott Barton: Family life

 George Barton married Jane Crichton Campbell, eldest daughter of the Rev. Dr. Campbell of London, on 8 April 1854 at Melbourne, Victoria.
 Their first child, a son, Elliott L'Estrange Barton (solicitor Patea & Hawera; Mayor Hawera), was born 13 July 1856 at South Yarra, Victoria.
 Their second child, another son, Edward Gustavus Campbell Barton (electrical engineer, Brisbane) was born 11 December 1857 at South Yarra.
 He died in Paris, France, on 31 May 1903.
 There appears to have been a daughter Anna who lived to adulthood.

 Professional life

 General

 An Irish Protestant, he was described as a hot-tempered and an "exciteable Irishman" and was the subject of the "Barton Affair" of 1876-78 when he was imprisoned for a month (lawyers were usually fined) for contempt of court by Chief Justice James Prendergast (who he had probably met in the Victorian goldfields).
 He was known as "little Barton" to distinguish him from George Burnett Barton or "long Barton" (unrelated) who was also a lawyer and the editor of the Otago Daily Times.

-United Kingdom

 Australia

 Barton was selected to represent the 'working classes' in the district of North Melbourne for the 1859 general election, which he won.
 He was particularly concerned with introducing the payment of members of parliament.